Yellowen/Owrang/docs/user/mfg/docs.user.mfg.bom.md

 	"_label": "Bill of Materials"
 }
 ---
 At the heart of the Manufacturing system is the **Bill of Materials** (BOM).
 The **BOM** is a list of all materials (either bought or made) and operations that go into a finished product or sub-Item.
-In ERPNext, the component could have its own BOM hence forming a tree of Items with multiple levels.
+In Owrang, the component could have its own BOM hence forming a tree of Items with multiple levels.

 To make accurate Purchase Requests, you must always maintain correct BOMs.
 To make a new BOM: